Vision: Everyone feels responsible for social justice & is active in promoting & ensuring it.

 ‘This is an important project at a time when it is sorely needed to let our young people learn about past injustices.
 Stories like the Bristol Bus Boycott campaign and the civil rights struggle help to nurture understanding and tolerance against hate and violence’.
 (Dr. Paul Stephenson OBE)

 Why a travelling exhibition?

 Exhibitions bring people together and make an impact in a visceral and lasting way and enable face-to-face discussion.
 They can facilitate active partnerships within communities and provide space for people to reflect and inspire each other and respond via discussion, music, poetry, art, photographs or storytelling.
 We will be able to maximize attendance via our networks throughout the UK.
 Symbolically, the mobility of the exhibition is appropriate to the way the civil rights movement was present throughout the USA.
 A travelling exhibition will enable more people to visit than if it was static.
-We plan to transport it in a replica of the Rosa Parks bus.

 Why in the UK now?

 The history of the UK combines examples both of the denial of rights and proud struggles for freedom, equality and the rule of law.
 The UK has been a place of refuge for centuries and African, Asian, American, American and other activists saw the UK as a secure and sympathetic place from which to campaign and gather support.
 This part of our heritage is not well known and we want to elevate it.
 Telling the story of the US and UK civil rights movements including the music, literature, poetry and films they generated will enable visitors, especially young people, to understand the legacy we have inherited and the hard work and sacrifice involved.